 One key reason why we need vitamin D has to do with our bones, teeth, and muscles.
 Vitamin D helps calcium and phosphorus build bones, teeth, and muscles—and keep them strong and healthy.
-Vitamin D, whether it’s taken through vitamin D supplementation or through sunshine exposure, is converted to an active form of the vitamin that helps promote the absorption of calcium from one’s diet (and avoid weak bones and loss of bone density).
+Vitamin D, whether it’s taken through vitamin D supplementation or through sunshine exposure, is converted to an active form of the vitamin that helps promote the absorption of calcium from one’s diet (and avoid poor bone health, such as weak bones and loss of bone density).

 Vitamin D also helps modulate cell growth, supports neuromuscular and immune function, and may reduce inflammation.
 (You can check both vitamin D and inflammation levels with the Everlywell at-home Vitamin D & Inflammation Test.)

-Not sure how to get more vitamin D?
-In general, you can get enough vitamin D through certain foods in your diet (including fortified foods), exposing skin to sunlight, and vitamin D supplementation.
+If you were wondering "How much vitamin D do I need?" then you might also be interested in learning how to get more vitamin D. In general, you can get enough vitamin D through certain vitamin D-rich foods in your diet (including fortified foods), exposing skin to sunlight, and vitamin D supplementation.

-Vitamin D can be found in fatty fish like salmon, tuna, and mackerel.
+Vitamin D can be found in oily fish, also called fatty fish, like salmon, tuna (including canned tuna), and mackerel.
 Small amounts can also be found in beef liver, egg yolks, and cheese.
 In addition, various fortified foods like milk and cereal—as well as some brands of yogurt and orange juice—are often made with vitamin D.

-When it comes to sunlight, getting 5-30 minutes of sun exposure two days a week is usually sufficient for the body to produce adequate vitamin D levels, according to some researchers.
+When it comes to sun exposure and UV rays (ultraviolet rays is the kind of sunlight that helps generate vitamin D in the skin), getting 5-30 minutes of exposure two days a week is usually sufficient for the body to produce adequate vitamin D levels, according to some researchers.
 However, several factors can affect the amount of vitamin D your skin makes through exposure to sunlight—including the season, time of day, where you live, and the melanin content of your skin.

-If you find that you aren’t getting sufficient vitamin D from exposure to sunlight or your diet, taking vitamin D supplements may be an effective option—but it’s a good idea to consult with your healthcare provider first before supplementing with vitamin D.
+If you find that you aren’t getting sufficient vitamin D from food sources or exposure to sunlight, taking vitamin D supplements may be an effective option—but it’s a good idea to consult with your healthcare provider first before taking a vitamin D supplement.

-If you’re concerned you may not be getting enough of this essential vitamin, consider taking our vitamin D home test.
+If you’re concerned you might have low vitamin D levels, consider taking our vitamin D home test.
 You can use this test to easily check if your levels are too low (or too high)—from the convenience of home—with fast, secure online results.

 1. Vitamin D. NIH, Office of Dietary Supplements.
 URL.
 Accessed August 11, 2020.